Greenguard Environmental Institute: Greenguard Indoor Air Quality Certification

 The Greenguard Indoor Air Quality Certification was Greenguard’s first certification offering.
 Products that are Greenguard Indoor Air Quality Certified meet strict chemical emissions limits and are designed for use in office environments and other indoor spaces.
 Greenguard Indoor Air Quality Certification gives credence to manufacturers’ sustainability claims, backing them with empirical scientific data from an unbiased, third-party organization.

 Greenguard Children & Schools Certification (now GREENGUARD GOLD)

 In 2005, the Greenguard Children & Schools Certification was launched to address the indoor air quality needs of schools, daycares, and other sensitive environments in which children spend a lot of time.
 As such, it enforces stricter chemical emissions limits than the original certification.
 The Greenguard Children & Schools standard is referenced by both the Collaborative for High Performance Schools (CHPS) and the Leadership in Energy and Environmental Design (LEED) Building Rating System.
 In 2013, Greenguard Children & Schools Certification was renamed GREENGUARD GOLD Certification.

 Social media

 UL Environment actively engages with its key audiences via Twitter, Facebook and LinkedIn accounts.

-For more information

-Extensive information about UL Environment and its portfolio of products and services can be found on its website at www.ul.com/environment.
-Specific information about GREENGUARD and GREENGUARD GOLD can be found at www.ul.com/gg.